The problem, she said, with being a writer is, it’s never done.

 Naked, sitting upright in the center of the hood.

-last line blatantly ripped off from the opening line of The Scummers by Lee Maynard 😉
+Last line taken from the opening line of The Scummers by Lee Maynard with his full permission.

 The relentless rhythm at which you run would’ve worn out the best timepieces that have been set spinning in your lifespan –